V4Fire/Client/src/components/super/i-block/README.md

 ### [ssrRendering = `true`]

-If set to false, the component will not render its content during server-side rendering.
+If set to false, the component will not render it's content during server-side rendering.
+This should be used with non-functional components.
+If you need to disable the rendering of a functional component in server-side rendering, use a wrapper component `components/base/b-prevent-ssr`.

 ### [wait]